Shruti733/Stock-Analysis/README.md

 ![Tmings](Image_analysis/Tmings.png)

-## Advantages or disadvantages of refactoring code
+## Advantages and disadvantages of refactoring code

 ### Advantages
  - While refactoring the code, we break the original code into separate logical blocks of code which makes it